 From my experiences, a much better way to appreciate money we’ve earned is to invest it to bring more money; and further, into creating pleasant experiences and memories.

-To sum it all up, our perspective on the role of money in our lives will govern how we behave with it.
-Our education of finance should be just like the education of ourselves – never-ending.
+To sum it all up, our perspective for the role of money in our lives will govern how we behave with it.
+Our education of finance should be just like our education of ourselves – never-ending.

 We created the idea of money, and we are in control of it; it should never be a determining factor for the quality of our lives.